Common Water Heater Problems

 - Leaking pressure relief valve

-As water heaters commonly hold 50 gallons of water, failure can cause a damaging flood.
+Because water heaters commonly hold 50 gallons of water, failure can lead to a damaging flood.

-Like with any other appliance, annual maintenance is crucial.
+Like with any different appliance, regular maintenance is crucial.
 We advise looking into our Advantage Program to potentially avoid issues with your water heater.